emarsden/pg-el/README.md

   client-side certificates.
 This assumes your Emacs has been built with GnuTLS support.

-The code has been tested with PostgreSQL versions 15 beta, 13.8, 11.17, and 10.22.
-It also works against other databases that implement the PostgreSQL wire protocol:
+The code has been tested with PostgreSQL versions 15 beta, 13.8, 11.17, and 10.22 on Linux.
+It is also tested via GitHub actions on MacOS and Windows, using the PostgreSQL version which is pre-installed in the virtual images (currently 14.5).
+This library also works against other databases that implement the PostgreSQL wire protocol:

 - [CockroachDB](https://github.com/cockroachdb/cockroach): tested with CockroachDB CCL v22.1.7.
 Note
   that this database does not implement the large object functionality.